-This course explores what science content is necessary to know, what methods are available to teach science, how to create healthy classroom environments conducive to high levels of academic achievement and how to design and create instructional experiences based on science content and curriculum, students learning environments and assessment.
+This course sequence explores what science content is necessary to know, what methods are available to teach science, how to create healthy classroom environments conducive to high levels of academic achievement and how to design and create instructional experiences based on science content and curriculum, students learning environments and assessment.
 This course consists of two parts each of which are weighted at 1.5 semester hours.
-Both the content part and the pedagogical part of the course must be passed with a "C-" or above to receive 3 semester hours of credit.
-If both portions are not passed with a "C-" or above, candidates will have to reenroll for 1.5 semester hours for the part that they failed.This course is not required for candidates who have passed the GACE examination in this content area.
+Both the content part and the pedagogical part of the course must be passed with a "C" or above to receive 3 semester hours of credit.
+If both portions are not passed with a "C" or above, candidates will have to reenroll for 1.5 semester hours for the part that they failed.

+This course is not required for candidates who have passed the GACE examination in this content area.

-EDUC 5023 Teaching English Language Arts in the Middle and Secondary Grades (3) Fall and Spring
+EDUC 5023 Teaching English Language Arts in the Middle and a & b Secondary Grades (1.5) Fall (a) and Spring (b)

-This course explores what English language arts content is necessary to know, what methods are available to teach English language arts, how to create healthy classroom environments conducive to high levels of academic achievement and how to design and create instructional experiences based on English language arts content and curriculum, students learning environments and assessment.
+This course sequence explores what English language arts content is necessary to know, what methods are available to teach English language arts, how to create healthy classroom environments conducive to high levels of academic achievement and how to design and create instructional experiences based on English language arts content and curriculum, students learning environments and assessment.
 This course consists of two parts each of which are weighted at 1.5 semester hours.
-Both the content part and the pedagogical part of the course must be passed with a "C-" or above to receive 3 semester hours of credit.
-If both portions are not passed with a "C-" or above, candidates will have to reenroll for 1.5 semester hours for the part that they failed.
+Both the content part and the pedagogical part of the course must be passed with a "C" or above to receive 3 semester hours of credit.
+If both portions are not passed with a "C" or above, candidates will have to reenroll for 1.5 semester hours for the part that they failed.

 This course is not required for candidates who have passed the GACE examination in this content area.

-EDUC 5030 Research in Curriculum and Instruction (3) Fall and Spring
+EDUC 5030 Research in Curriculum and Instruction (3) a & b Fall (a) and Spring (b)

-Course focuses upon historical, descriptive, and experimental inquiry.
+This course sequence focuses upon historical, descriptive, and experimental inquiry.
 Emphasis on interpretation of research, particularly in curriculum and instruction.
 Overview of the inquiry process, fundamental statistics, issues of reliability and validity, and landmark research impacting educational practice.